Top 9 gamification examples that show user engagement is the solution to app growth

 App gamification drives user engagement

 Gamification is both a science and an art.
 On one hand, it’s about clearly understanding what motivates and triggers your users.
 On the other hand, it’s about making things like progress and achievement tangible through rewards.
 It is precisely because you can tailor app gamification to your situation it’s so powerful.
-However, it’s also what makes building a gamified app so intimidating.
+However, getting it right is not as easy as it sounds.

 1. Make it competitive and social.

 Science shows that people are highly motivated by social influences.
-Given this, an in-app community with gamification examples like challenges, points, and leaderboards goes a long way to creating an active userbase that engages with each other!
+Given this, an in-app community with gamification apps examples like challenges, points, and leaderboards goes a long way to creating an active user base that engages with each other!

 2. Make progress visible.

 Leverage achievements, progress bars, and leveling systems to keep users engaged.
-As well, streaks are a super simple way to illustrate a user’s growth.
+As well, streaks are a super simple way to illustrate a user’s progress.

 3. Reward participation.

 Reduce user churn by giving users points, badges, and redeemable prizes!
-Research finds that badge rewards result in a ‘significant positive effect’ on the user, leading to higher app engagement!
+Research finds that badge rewards result in a ‘significant positive effect’ on the user, leading to higher user engagement!

 4. Make winning easy to understand.